Venting Flammable Storage Cabinets

 - DO NOT manifold vent piping from multiple cabinets.

-The UC Davis Fire Department and Environmental Health and Safety office must be consulted for engineering guidance to ensure cabinets are vented appropriately.
+The UC Davis Fire Department and Environmental Health and Safety (EH&S) office must be consulted for engineering guidance to ensure cabinets are vented appropriately.